ikmalsyafiq/Stroke-ML/README.md

 * notebook: the directory containing the jupyter notebook

-* : the directory containing

-### Usage

-* All the python script can be imported from utils

-* Run the notebook within the 'notebooks' directory for a demo of the analysis
+* EDA: the directory containing the .py files realated to exploratory data analysis